 Government-sponsored enterprises are federal credit agencies.
 Ex: Provider of loans directly to farmers or homebuyers.
 They buy up private loans, mortgages and student loans.

-Examples of Non-Bank Financial Institutions
+Non-Bank Financial Institutions Example

 Some examples of nonbank financial institutions (NBFI) include those financial institutions that do not have a full banking license.
 A national or international banking regulatory agency does not supervise them.
 Non-Bank Financial Institutions also add competition in the provision of financial services.
-While banks may offer a set of financial services as a packaged deal, Non-Bank Financial Institutions unbundle and tailor these service to meet the needs of specific clients.
+While banks may offer a set of financial services as a packaged deal, Non-Bank Financial Institutions unbundle and tailor these services to meet the needs of specific clients.

 1. Insurance Companies